 We Would Also Like to Thank

-Body Santa Fe for hosting our second year of events and supporting us in expanding this organization.
+Body Santa Fe for hosting our second and third years of events and supporting us in expanding this organization.
 333 West Paseo Road

 Studio Center Santa Fe (formerly Warehouse 21) for generously hosting our first four meetings ever and supporting our cause.
 1614 Paseo De Peralta